Find Affordable College Courses

 Women make up 88% of the psychology majors at the school.

 Reading Area Community College ranked #9 on this year’s Most Popular Psychology Associate Degree Schools in Pennsylvania list.
-Located in the small city of Reading, RACC is a public college with a small student population.
+Located in the small city of Reading, RACC is a public school with a small student population.

 Women make up 86% of the psychology majors at the school.